 1. When in doubt, HODL

-You’ll eventually owe taxes when you do decide to sell or trade your cryptocurrency, but if you’re not ready to incur a tax bill — keep on holding.
+You’ll eventually owe taxes when you do decide to sell or trade your cryptocurrency, but if you’re not ready to incur a tax bill — keep on holding and you won’t need to pay taxes on capital gains yet.

 2. Wait to sell for at least one year